Seven Senses of the Reunion: Previews

-Series reception
+Series

 Martin reviewed the complete anime series and gave it a C+ grade.
 He commended it for attempting to merge the premises of Anohana and .hack//Sign together for their central mystery and give the cast some relationship problems that culminate in "some respectable drama and [allows for some] good character moments" but criticized the needless inclusion of an unfinished secondary storyline to ramp up tension and the "underwhelming action scenes" not living up to the overall production, concluding that: "Overall, Seven Senses of the Re'Union is a decent series that might have been better if it had kept a narrower focus [...]
 At least this series does bring its most immediate plot thread to a satisfactory resolution."
 Allen Moody of THEM Anime Reviews criticized the series for blatantly ripping off Anohana's character archetypes and giving them "insufferable jerkishness (Takanori)" or "cliched personalities (Haruto and Nozomi)", concluding that: "I gather that the series here is the bare opening to a longer saga.
 But, given that Satsuki is the only person I had much positive feeling toward at all, even if another season appears, I do not expect to visit THIS game’s world again."